Positive Guidance

 Behavior Concerns

-To ensure that the classroom is conducive to learning, should the child’s behavior jeopardize the welfare, health and or safety of his/her classmates or teachers; the parent(s) will be notified by phone and asked to come to the Center within 30 minutes to personally discipline the child and/or remove the child from the Center.
+To ensure that the classroom is conducive to learning, should the child’s behavior jeopardize the welfare, health and or safety of his/her classmates or teachers; the parent(s) will be notified by phone and asked to come and personally discipline the child and/or remove the child from KKCC.
+A thirty (30) minute window will be given for parents arrive.
+Should parents refuse or fail to comply, we reserve the right to terminate services.

 Examples of unacceptable behaviors are, but not limited to: